andreasbm/masonry-layout/blueprint.md

 ## Overview

-Here's a complete overview of the component.
+Here's a complete overview of the element.

 {{ doc:src/lib/masonry-layout.ts }}

 ## ResizeObserver

 You might want to polyfill the `ResizeObserver`.
-The observer in the component makes sure to distribute the items whenever the size of the grid changes.
+The observer in the element makes sure to distribute the items whenever the size of the grid changes.
 If this is not polyfilled you will have to call the `layout()` function yourself when the height of the grid changes.
 If no `ResizeObserver` can be found on the `window` object it will instead re-distribute items when the size of the window changes.

 {{ template:license }}